 Photographer SSgt Stephen Humenchick, 6910982 6th PRG, 8th PRS (KIA, BR) MI

 Passenger Lt.
 Col William A. Turner, VX48384 Aust Army Intel (KIA, BR) Malvern, VIC

 Built by Consolidated in San Diego.
 Delivered to the U. S. Army Air Force (USAAF) as B-24D-5-CO Liberator serial number 41-23755.
 One tail from B-24D Liberator 41-23721 was attached as the right tail either at the Consolidated factory while being built or as a replacement part in the United States or possibly overseas.
 Ferried overseas via Hickam Field then across the Pacific to Australia to operate in the South West Pacific Area (SWPA).

 Assigned to the 5th Air Force, 90th Bombardment Group, 321st Bombardment Squadron.
 No known nickname or nose art.
 When lost, engine and weapon serial numbers not noted in Missing Air Crew Report 16406.

-On February 7, 1943 took off from 5 Mile Drome (Wards Drome) near Port Moresby on an armed reconnaissance mission bound for the north coast of New Guinea, New Britain and Admiralty Islands then to return to 5 Mile Drome.
+On February 7, 1943 during the early morning took off from 5 Mile Drome (Wards Drome) near Port Moresby piloted by 1st Lt James J. Crawford on an armed reconnaissance mission bound for the north coast of New Guinea, New Britain and Admiralty Islands then to return to 5 Mile Drome.
 Aboard as passengers was an Australian Army Intelligence officer, Lt.
-Col. Turner and photographer SSgt Stephen Humenchick from the 6th Photographic Reconnaissance Squadron (6th PRS).
-Soon after take off, at roughly 5:38am, this B-24 crashed for unknown reasons into a hillside roughly seven miles northwest of Port Moresby and two miles inland.
-Everyone aboard was killed on impact.
+Col William A. Turner and photographer SSgt Stephen Humenchick from the 8th Photographic Reconnaissance Squadron (8th PRS).
+At roughly 5:38am, soon after take off crashed for unknown reasons into a hillside roughly seven miles northwest of Port Moresby killing everyone aboard on impact.